Effective Date: February 1, 2023

 As used in this policy, the following terms have the meaning specified below:

-Current student: a student who is enrolled in and attending courses in a professional licensure program OR a student enrolled in and attending any courses who has declared a major in a professional licensure program.
+Current Student: a student who is enrolled in and attending courses in a professional licensure program OR a student enrolled in and attending any courses who has declared a major in a professional licensure program.

 Licensure (or Certification): an official process administered by a state-level or territory level authority that is required by law for an individual to practice a regulated profession in that state or territory.